Introduction – SSC Exam

 SSC CHSL Exam Syllabus

 There is one Computer Based Test (CBT) in the SSC CHSL exam syllabus.
 The SSC exam syllabus for CHSL is the same as the Tier 1 CGL syllabus.
 Both will be conducted by the NRA-CET as per the latest change in the SSC exam.
-There will be four subjects: English Language and Comprehension, General Awareness and Current Affairs, Reasoning, And Quantitative Aptitude (Mathematics).
+There will be four subjects: English Language and Comprehension, General Awareness and Current Affairs, Reasoning and Quantitative Aptitude (Mathematics).

 SSC GD Exam Syllabus